Parliamentary committee to study federal departments' use of tools to extract personal data | CBC News

 "But I would like to say that the government is not there to spy on civil servants or departments," said Fortier, who was president of the Treasury Board until this past July.

-The committee plans to undertake this study starting at the end of January.
+The committee plans to start this study at the end of January.

-The president of the Treasury Board Anita Anand, the leaders or senior officials of the 13 federal institutions that use these tools, the privacy commissioner, as well as leaders of unions that represent civil servants will be among those called to appear before the committee.
+The President of the Treasury Board Anita Anand, the leaders or senior officials of the 13 federal institutions that use these tools, the privacy commissioner and leaders of unions that represent civil servants will be among those called to appear before the committee.